Gamergenic1/MaxQ/Plugins/MaxQ/PRINCIPLES.md

 > There are no right or wrong solutions, only solutions optimized to differing criteria.

-Most disagreements regarding software implementations can be root-caused to differing criteria each solution was optimized for.
+Most disagreements regarding software implementations are simple consequences of differing criteria each solution was optimized for.
 Explicitly calling out a project's driving principles assists others who may utilize the project.

 # MaxQ's key principles
 * Optimize higher level concepts first (conceptual clarity, etc)